Home

 So, in a nutshell, unequal treatment of staff leads to demotivation.

-Unlike the other theories of motivation that we have discussed on this site, process theories are to do with motivation that is rational and cognitive rather than emotional.
+Unlike the other theories of motivation that we have discussed on this site, process theories of motivation are to do with motivation that is rational and cognitive rather than emotional.

 In simple practical terms, these theories show the change leader that you have to appeal to people's heads as well as their hearts.